yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_index.md

   - master `ysql_index_backfill_rpc_timeout_ms`
   - tserver `ysql_wait_until_index_permissions_timeout_ms`
 - did you get "backfill failed to connect to DB"?
 Then, you may be hitting an issue with authentication.
-If the version is <2.4 (stable) or <2.5.2 (latest), online `CREATE INDEX` does not work with authentication enabled.
+If you're on a stable version prior to 2.4, or a latest (2.3.x or 2.5.x) version prior to 2.5.2, (latest), online `CREATE INDEX` does not work with authentication enabled.
   - For version 2.5.1, you can use `CREATE INDEX NONCONCURRENTLY` as a workaround.